Which of the following best describes financial accounting? | Study Prep in Pearson+

 1

-Step 1: Understand the definition of financial accounting.
-Financial accounting is primarily concerned with recording, summarizing, and reporting a company's financial transactions to external users such as investors, creditors, and regulatory agencies.
+Step 1: Understand the scope of financial accounting.
+Financial accounting is primarily concerned with the preparation of financial statements that provide information about a company's financial performance and position to external users such as investors, creditors, and regulatory agencies.

-Step 2: Compare the options provided in the question.
-Analyze each option to determine which one aligns with the definition of financial accounting.
+Step 2: Differentiate financial accounting from other accounting fields.
+Unlike tax accounting, which focuses on compliance with tax laws, or managerial accounting, which involves tracking and analyzing costs for internal decision-making, financial accounting is externally focused.

-Step 3: Option 1 describes cost analysis, which is related to managerial accounting rather than financial accounting.
-Managerial accounting focuses on internal decision-making processes.
+Step 3: Recognize the purpose of financial statements.
+Financial accounting aims to provide standardized and reliable financial information through statements like the income statement, balance sheet, and cash flow statement.

 Watch next